Business Valuation Mistakes to Avoid: What Can Go Wrong

 What post-delivery mistakes reduce valuation value?

 Using reports beyond stated purposes violates engagement terms.
 Valuation reports specify applicable purposes.
 Redistribution for unintended uses may breach contracts or create professional liability issues.
-Discuss additional uses with valuators before redistribution ensuring appropriateness.
+Discuss additional uses with valuators before redistribution.

 Failing to maintain confidentiality exposes sensitive information.
 Valuation reports contain detailed financial data, operational information, and strategic insights.
 Unnecessary distribution beyond advisors and required parties creates information security risks.
 Limit distribution to parties with legitimate need.